vladimirfomene/oauth-implicit/README.md

 * Specified Gradle as my build system and selected web, security and security-oauth2 for my dependencies.

 ## App Dependencies
-* Spring Boot starter web, starter security, test and security-oauth2 for handling HTTP requests, http security, test and oauth2 support.
+* Spring Boot starter web, starter security, test and security-oauth2 for handling HTTP requests, HTTP security, test and OAUTH 2 support respectively.
 * JAXB to add support for Java 10.
-* `json` for crafting json responses to http requests.
+* `json` for crafting JSON responses to  HTTP requests.
-* `auth0-spring-security-api` for securing our api with auth0.
+* `auth0-spring-security-api` for securing our API with Auth0.

 ## App Setup
 * Create an Auth0 account.